Prithvi-ra-j/theone/VERCEL_DEPLOYMENT_GUIDE.md

-# Dristhi - Vercel Deployment Guide
+# Dristhi - Deployment Guide

-This guide will help you deploy the Dristhi application (both frontend and backend) to Vercel.
+This guide will help you deploy the Dristhi application with the frontend on Vercel and the backend on Render.

 ## Prerequisites

 1. A Vercel account (sign up at https://vercel.com if you don't have one)
+2. A Render account (sign up at https://render.com if you don't have one)
-2. Vercel CLI installed (optional but recommended)
+3. Vercel CLI installed (optional but recommended)
    ```
    npm install -g vercel
    ```
-3. Git repository for your project (recommended)
+4. Git repository for your project (recommended)

 ## Deploying the Frontend